 Many Catholics are familiar with the prayer of the Rosary, but not as many know why we use Rosary beads when praying this holy and powerful prayer.
+Why does the Catholic Church promote Rosary Beads?
+Review our guide below and pray the Rosary!

 Why do we use Rosary beads?